JellyDream/tensorflow-sphereface/README.md

 ### Requirements
-Tensorflow
+	Tensorflow1.4+(?)

-boost cuda(if you have installed caffe, there is no problem  for those library)
+	boost cuda(if you have installed caffe, there is no problem  for those library) matlab

-matlab
 ### Installation
    1. First: